Login

 • What is the level of noise around the property?
 Is the property near a motorway or busy road?
 What about schools, churches or cow pastures?

-Check tax rates, health insurance premiums, interest rates and family allowances
+Check tax rates, health insurance premiums, mortgage rates and family allowances

 Preparation checklist for sellers

-A property valuation has been done.
+You already have a property valuation.
 Now you’re ready to put the property on the market.

-If you’d like to organize the viewings yourself, then the following points can help:
+If you’d like to organize the viewings yourself, however, then the following points can help:

-• Arrange viewing appointments: decide whether you’d like to have individual or group viewings.
+• Arrange home viewing appointments: decide whether you’d like to have individual or group appointments.
 Hold the appointments at a reasonable time of day.

-• Find out about buyers’ financing plans: ask in advance about how potential buyers intend to finance the property.
+• Find out about financing plans: Find out in advance about potential buyers’ financing plans.
 Even though buyers’ financing plans will likely still be incomplete at this stage, you can use this information to find out who is serious about making the purchase and who is potentially wasting your time.

 • Spruce up your property: now is the time to complete any final pre-sale renovations on the house or apartment.
 Clean the property thoroughly and stage your home in preparation for viewings.